 Flakes and itchy scalp are signs of dandruff.

-So If you noticed dandruff and itching signs on your scalp, just know that your scalp is telling you to care for it right away.
+So if you noticed dandruff and itching signs on your scalp, know that your scalp is telling you to care for it right away.

 Some people’s hair and scalp are naturally dry and need care more often.

-And in situations like this, if you fail to hydrate and moisturize the hair, it can cause itching and as well appear unkempt.
+And in situations like this, if you fail to hydrate and moisturize the hair, it can cause itching and appear unkempt.

-Tip: Moisturize your hair every day, I will always recommend you use whatever product that helps to keep your hair moisturized.
+Tip: Moisturize your hair every day; I will always recommend using whatever products that help keep your hair moisturized.